plotly/Kaleido/BUILD_AND_RELEASE.md

 ### Preparing a Build

-OS-specific README's tell you had to specify a chromium version (and depot tools version).
+OS-specific README's tell you to specify a chromium version (and depot tools version).

 #### Picking a specific chromium version
 From old README.md/Google: